Mythlab is a collaboration between researchers and students at Macquarie University, Sydney, and the University of New Hampshire

 Glen was part of the first cohort of MANTO interns as a student at the Australian National University and went on to play a key role in the development of MANTO’s ontology and data collection practices.
 He is now an early-career heritage specialist at the National Museum of Australia working in photography and digital imaging, with a focus on 3D capture.
 He is passionate about embracing new technologies to make history and culture more accessible, interactive, and interesting.

 Yaya completed an honours degree in Computer Science in 2019 at the Australian National University.
 She used MANTO’s genealogical data from Apollodoros to create intuitive, accessible visualizations for researchers and the general public.
 This project showed that no out-of-the-box graphing solutions come close to accommodating the complexities of mythical family relationships.
+Her poster, Analysis and Visualisation of Complex Familial Relationships in Greek Mythology, was accepted to DH2020.
+She is now Senior Specialist at the Gradient Institute, a nonprofit research institute that works to build ethics, accountability and transparency into AI systems.
 You can see her work here

 Ari worked on MANTO as an undergraduate at the University of New Hampshire and played a key role in the development of MANTO’s ontology and data collection practices.
-She is now a Graduate Fellow in the Department of Classics at the Ohio State University.
-Her research interests are in story worlds and kinship reckoning in Greek myth, and Classical reception in Puerto Rican and Nuyorican literature.
+She then pursued graduate studies at the Ohio State University during which she spent a year at the American School at Athens.
+Her research interests are in storyworlds and kinship reckoning in Greek myth, and Classical reception in Puerto Rican and Nuyorican literature.
 You can find her work here.

 Xinyi is a PhD candidate in Project Management at the University of Sydney, where she applies network analysis to her research.
 She works as a research assistant for MANTO, contributing her skills to construct the genealogical networks of agents and collectives in Pausanias' Guide to Greece, aiming to establish a marking system for analysing the consistency of mythic chronology within the work.